Subramaniya Swamy: Soundtrack

-The film score and the soundtrack were composed by Deva.
-The soundtrack, released in 1994, features 5 tracks with lyrics written by Vaali.
+The music was composed by Deva, with lyrics written by Vaali.

 Reception

 Malini Mannath of The Indian Express gave the film a mixed review and said, "probably, in the adaptation, the flavour of the original was lost, because what we have here is only average fare".
 K. Vijiyan of New Straits Times wrote, "This is not a must-see movie".
 R. P. R. of Kalki called it a full-length comedy on love triangle and noted that the screenplay is like a stretched spring.
-He concluded the review saying though the film movies bit of speed in the middle, but incredibly smooth in the beginning and end.
+He concluded the review saying though the film moves bit of speed in the middle, but incredibly smooth in the beginning and end.